zairuiy-coding/FindFlora/README.md

 # FindFlora 💛👩‍🌾🌻

 Welcome to FindFlora!
 Are you passionate about gardening?
 Looking for a smart, efficient way to select the perfect flowers for your garden based on specific environmental conditions?
-If yes, FindFlora is here to help.
-Utilizing advanced t-SNE algorithms for dimensional reduction and quadtree structures for efficient spatial querying, FindFlora tailors flower recommendations to the unique conditions of your garden, ensuring optimal growth and aesthetic harmony. 💡🌸✨
+If yes, FindFlora is here to help.💡

+Utilizing advanced t-SNE algorithms for dimensional reduction and quadtree structures for efficient spatial querying, FindFlora tailors flower recommendations to the unique conditions of your garden, ensuring optimal growth and aesthetic harmony. 🌸✨

 ----